 Sitting side on with legs outstretched, one knee bent is a more natural sitting position.
 It also gives your senior girl somewhere to rest one of her hands, and adds pleasing lines.

 Prompt her to face a low wall and lean on it with hands outstretched wider than her body and look back at you.
-Note the one bent knee gives a more natural look than if both legs with straight.
+Note the one bent knee gives a more natural pose than if both legs with straight.

-This is one of my go to poses for grads photography.
+This is one of my go to girl poses for grads photography.
 Usually I have them kneel with one knee up and one down, and this pose is most flattering when shot side on.
 Try these prompts for variation:

-Doorways and stairwells are a great way to frame your subject and provide a huge variety of options for poses:
+Doorways and stairwells are a great way to frame your subject and provide a huge variety of options for girl poses:

 Use a fast shutter speed to freeze the motion, and slow it down if you want to capture some movement.

 Have them swish their skirt back and forth in a figure eight to really catch that motion.

 Including props or any sports they are into will help their personalities shine through, whilst also giving you a great variety of images.

 Look for opportunities to add strong shapes, leading lines, and ways to frame your subject using architecture or the natural environment.

 You can also create shapes through posing… note that in most of my images, I’m always creating interesting, diagonal lines with a bent knee, elbow, or by leaning my subject.